Defining Stromal Mechanisms of ER+ Breast Cancer Dissemination, Dormancy, and Metastatic Recurrence.

 Project Goals

-The primary goal of this project is to investigate how factors of the tumor microenvironment, such as collagen stiffness and fiber alignment regulate the spread of canter cells and promote dormancy.
-The researchers hypothesize that collagen density and estrogen drive mechanisms of dissemination, promote dormant tumor cells, and facilitate the awakening of ER+ tumor cells in the metastatic environment.
+The primary goal of this project was to investigate how factors of the tumor microenvironment, such as collagen stiffness and fiber alignment, regulate the spread of cancer cells and promote dormancy.
+The researchers hypothesized that collagen density and estrogen drive mechanisms of dissemination, promote dormant tumor cells, and facilitate the awakening of ER+ tumor cells in the metastatic environment.